Zequez/logseq-vault/pages/Is Glue.md

 	- Conditional
 		- may
 		- mightn't
+		- could / couldn't
+		- would / wouldn't
+	- Future
 		- mustn't
-	- could / couldn't
 		- should / shouldn't
-	- would / wouldn't
+		- will / won't
 		- shall / shan't
-	- will / won't
 - ## Experiments
 	- NOW Make a video of the Is Conjugation
 	  :LOGBOOK: